Thienan96/expandable-table/README.md

 This is a real module i'm using in my project
-It can not work right because it have some internal library, It just using for showing code skill Core activities
+It can not work right now because it need some internal library.
+It just use for showing code skill

+Core activities

 _ Add/delete record